xuanquang/aws-cloud-architect/KC.md

 AWS VPN CloudHub is a feature of an AWS virtual private gateway, which enables you to connect multiple on-premises networks by using AWS Site-to-Site VPN in a hub-and-spoke topology.

-9/ c, D false
+9/ b, c, D false  --> a true
+(A compan's security admin requires that **EC2 instances  in a specific subnet must connect to DynamoDB through a VPC endpoint**.
+The company's network standards require that the infrastructure support **high availability**.
+Which action meets these architecture requirements without adding another subnet? )

+VPC endpoints are horizontally scaled, redundant, and highly available.

 DynamoDB uses a VPC gateway endpoint, which adds a route for the DynamoDB prefix list to the route table for an associated subnet.
+You cannot associate:
-You cannot associate a VPC gateway endpoint through an Auto Scaling group.
+- a VPC gateway endpoint through an Auto Scaling group.
+- more than VPC gateway endpoint for a service with the same subnet.

 10/ D
 (most cost-effective solution for the backup connection)